 Several additional spectral collections were made to obtain the representative gamma-ray energies of the strip mine areas and to better define the anomalous area slightly south of Morris, Illinois.
 The strip mine selected was a large, open pit area located approximately 3 miles southwest of Joliet, Illinois.
-A 1-minute, live-time collection was recorded over this area and an additional collection was obtained several miles away over an area having national exposure rates.
-The collection over the mine is shown in Figure 6-2, while Figure 6-3 shows the collection recorded over the average exposure-rate area.
-When comparing these two traces, an increase in radium and thorium daughter activity (Bi-214 and Tl-208) can be seen.
+A 1-minute, live-time collection was recorded over this area and an additional collection was obtained several miles away over an area having average exposure rates.
+The collection over the mine is shown as Figure 4, while Figure 5 shows the collection recorded over the average exposure-rate area.
+When comparing these two traces, an increase in radium daughter activity (Bi-214) can be seen.
+It is also evident that the contribution of K-40 and Tl-208 activity is slightly diminished.
 This suggests that increased exposure rates in the strip mine vicinities are caused by exposed geologic formations that vary significantly from the undisturbed overburden.
 The special spectral collection over the area slightly south of Morris, Illinois, was conducted in a similar manner.
 A 1-minute, live-time collection was concentrated over the area of increased activity and an additional collection was made over the nearby vicinity for comparison.
-Interpretation of the two collections, Figures 6-4 and 6-5, suggests a definite increase in thorium daughter activity, namely Thallium 208, in the spectral trace recorded over the area of increased activity.
+Interpretation of the two collections, Figures 6 and 7, suggests a definite increase in thorium daughter activity, namely Thallium 208, in the spectral trace recorded over the area of increased activity.
 Therefore, it appears that the concentration of the thorium daughter nuclides, as compared with the surrounding area, is responsible for the existence of the anomalous condition.